Russia, Ukraine report record daily deaths, low vaccinations

 Russia was the first country in the world to authorize a coronavirus vaccine, launching Sputnik V in August 2020.
 It has abundant supplies of the vaccine, but citizens have been slow to get shots, a trend blamed in part on conflicting signals from authorities.

 In neighboring Ukraine, vaccine uptake has been even slower.
 About 16% of the country’s 41 million people has been fully vaccinated.
-Confirmed cases and deaths have increased over the past week, and the Ukrainian Health Ministry reported Tuesday a record 734 deaths in 24 hours,
+Confirmed cases and deaths have increased over the past week, and the Ukrainian Health Ministry on Tuesday reported a record 734 deaths in 24 hours,

 Bulgaria, the European Union’s least-vaccinated nation with about 25% of the adult population fully inoculated, reported 5,863 new confirmed cases and 243 deaths Tuesday, both national daily records.
 Medical personnel are concerned the latest wave may overwhelm the country’s ailing health care system.